Longarithm/LettersFinder/README.md

 # LettersFinder

-Old craft for extracting Latin letters from BMP images.
+Old craft written in 2013 for extracting Latin letters from BMP images.